apivideo/api.video-nodejs-client/doc/api/VideosApi.md

         const client = new ApiVideoClient({ apiKey: "YOUR_API_TOKEN" });

-        const videoId = 'vi4k0jvEUuaTdRAEjQ4Jfrgz'; // Unique identifier of the video you want to add a thumbnail to, where you use a section of your video as the thumbnail. const videoThumbnailPickPayload = ''; //
+        const videoId = 'vi4k0jvEUuaTdRAEjQ4Jfrgz'; // Unique identifier of the video you want to add a thumbnail to, where you use a section of your video as the thumbnail. const videoThumbnailPickPayload = {
-                videoThumbnailPickPayload.setTimecode(); // Frame in video to be used as a placeholder before the video plays.
-Example: &#39;&quot;00:01:00.000&quot; for 1 minute into the video.&#39;
-Valid Patterns:
-&quot;hh:mm:ss.ms&quot;
-&quot;hh:mm:ss:frameNumber&quot;
-&quot;124&quot; (integer value is reported as seconds) If selection is out of range, &quot;00:00:00.00&quot; will be chosen.
+			timecode: "timecode_example", // Frame in video to be used as a placeholder before the video plays.
+Example: '\"00:01:00.000\" for 1 minute into the video.'
+Valid Patterns: \"hh:mm:ss.ms\" \"hh:mm:ss:frameNumber\" \"124\" (integer value is reported as seconds) If selection is out of range, \"00:00:00.00\" will be chosen.
+		};

         // Video
         const result = await client.videos.pickThumbnail(videoId, videoThumbnailPickPayload);